erikvanzijst/electronics/matrix/matrix.md

 oscillating at ~400Hz, driving a [4 bit binary counter](https://assets.nexperia.com/documents/data-sheet/74HC_HCT393.pdf)
 of which we only use the lower 3 bits to repeatedly count from 0-7.

-The binary counter then feeds to 3-8 line decoders that enable one shift register and column sink at a time.
+The binary counter then feeds to 3-8 line decoders that activate one shift register and column sink at a time.

 ![](display_scanner_schema.png)